phalcon/documentation/docs/application-micro.md

     }
 );
 ```
-In the above example we utilize the `finish` event to do some cache cleaning.
+In the above example, the `finish` event is utilized for cache cleaning.

 ### Activation

-Attaching middleware to your application is very easy as shown above, with the `before`, `after` and `finish` method calls.
+Attaching middleware to your application is straightforward using the `before`, `after`, and `finish` method calls.

 ```php
 <?php